shanta-2000/Image-Classification-with-Caltech-101-Dataset/README.md

-# Image-Classification-with-Caltech-101-Dataset
+# --Image-Classification-with-Caltech-101-Dataset
 Image Classification with Caltech-101 Dataset and Explainability using Grad-CAM

-#Objective
+# Objective
 To build, train, and evaluate a Convolutional Neural Network (CNN) for image classification using the Caltech-101 dataset.
 Students will also learn to apply Explainable AI (XAI) techniques, specifically Grad-CAM, to visualize model decision-making.

 Prerequisites
 • Basic knowledge of Python programming.
 • Familiarity with machine learning and deep learning concepts.